 3. Available on Hong Kong Airlines network with daily scheduled flight ONLY

-b) Asia Region – Hong Kong, Taipei, Denpasar, Okinawa, Tokyo(Narita), Osaka(Kansai), Bangkok, Krabi, Hanoi
+b.
+Asia Region – Hong Kong, Taipei, Denpasar, Okinawa, Tokyo(Narita), Osaka(Kansai), Sapporo, Bangkok, Hanoi, Seoul

 4. Passenger must approach airport check-in counter